Spectral multipliers III: Endpoint bounds, intertwining operators, and twisted Hardy spaces: Introduction

-where $s>3/2$ is fixed and with the $\tilde \H$ norm taken as the infimum over such decompositions.
+and with the $\tilde \H$ norm taken as the infimum over such decompositions.

 Let $\tilde {BMO}$ be the dual of $\tilde \H$. \end{definition} Note that the space spanned by the bound states of $H$, if any, is not included.
-Thus, $\tilde H^1$ may have positive, but finite, codimension.
+Thus, $\tilde \H$ may have positive, but finite, codimension.

-Clearly, $\tilde H^1$ is still a Banach space.
+Clearly, $\tilde \H$ is still a Banach space.
 We next list some of the properties that make it analogous to the Hardy space $\H$.
-An important part in the proof of Theorem \ref{mainthm} and in the statement of subsequent Proposition \ref{twist} is played by the weight function
+A part in the statement of subsequent Proposition \ref{twist} is played by the weight function

 In the free case $w=1$.
+If $H \geq 0$, by Proposition \ref{ess} $w$ is bounded from below away from $0$, while in general, by Lemma \ref{posit}, $w$ can be replaced by $w_a=w+af_N$, where $f_N$ is the ground state.

-By Proposition \ref{ess}, $w$ is bounded from below away from $0$.
-The weight $w$ has more important properties similar to those of the constant function $1$ in the free case.
+The weight $w$ has properties similar to those of the constant function $1$ in the free case.
 For example, $Hw=0$, implying that

 Consequently, $\tilde P_{\leq n} w=w$ and $\tilde P_n w = 0$ for all twisted Littlewood--Paley projections $\tilde P_n$, which are defined in Definition \ref{pw}.